-Listen to your Mind and Body.
-Take a look, and see what you can start implementing in your life today.
+Self love means taking care of your mind and body.
+Listen to your Mind and Body, take a look, and see what you can start implementing in your life today.

 So, set aside time for yourself, self-grooming is necessary, get the right sleep, nourish the body, and seek support most importantly.

 Support is most often just a request away from you.
 Look around, you have trustworthy friends and relatives who may help, don’t hesitate to seek.
 You would be surprised to see how many people out there are happily willing to extend a helping hand.